vlang/v/vlib/encoding/xml/README.md

 memory and then parses it.
 This is not a problem for small documents, but it might be a problem for extremely large documents (several hundred megabytes or more).

+The public function `parse_single_node` can be used to parse a single node from an implementation of `io.Reader`, which can help parse large XML documents on an element-by-element basis.
+Sample usage is provided in the `parser_test.v` file.

 ## Usage

 ### Parsing XML Files